 on the struggles they’ve had themselves in life

 Ultimately I suspect that counsellors pick their theory model based on the struggles they’ve had themselves in life.
 If,for instance, you have had issues with father figures, you probably will gravitate to a Freudian perspective.
 However, if you have had abandonment issues, you might follow object relations and attachment theory.
 Moreover, if you find structure and tradition distasteful you might turn to existentialism.
-The aim of the Elements Model is to bring balance and harmony between the elements.
-Who will pick the Elements Model?
-Now that’s an interesting question.
+Transpersonal will appeal to the curious and the searcher.
+The aim of the Elements Model, unique to the CCPE, is to bring balance and harmony between the elements and encompasses many tools and techniques from many traditions.
+The transpersonal appeals to the one looking to let go and really embrace change, although transpersonal training institutes attract their fair share of trainees who are avoidant and resistant and remain so throughout their training journey.